robcarver17/pysystemtrade/docs/data.md

 This is a simData object which gets its data from MongoDB (static) and Parquet (time series).

-Because the MongoDB data isn't included in the github repo, before using this you need to write the required data into Mongo and Parquet.
+Because the MongoDB data isn't included in the GitHub repo, before using this you need to write the required data into Mongo and Parquet.
 You can do this from scratch, as per the ['futures data workflow'](#part-1-a-futures-data-workflow) at the start of this document:

 - [Setting up spread cost data](#instrument-configuration-and-spread-costs)